iProfile™ Portfolio – Global Neutral Balanced Series F

 Portfolio Overview

-The iProfile™ Portfolio – Global Neutral Balanced, Series F, rose over the period (4.8%) and outperformed its global neutral balanced peer group median (4.6%), as stocks gained ground in most regions.
+The iProfile™ Portfolio – Global Neutral Balanced, Series F, rose over the period (3.1%) and outperformed its Global Neutral Balanced peer group median (2.4%).
+The portfolio benefited most from gains in its traditional equity components.
+Fixed income exposure was a modest contributor, while low-volatility equities and alternatives detracted.